 FINAL APPROVAL STEPS

 UCC-approved proposals are forwarded by the UCC Chair to the University Senate as part of a consent agenda.
 Items approved by the University Senate are forwarded as recommendations to the Office of the Provost/ Vice President for Academic Affairs.
-Some proposals require approval by the Board of Regents and the Council on Postsecondary Education.
+Some proposals require approval by the Board of Regents and the Council on Postsecondary Education, and SACSCOC.

 IV.
 INSTRUCTIONS FOR PREPARATION OF AGENDAS BY THE DEANS’ OFFICES